-- a) The rights granted by section 23 of the Charter of Rights vary according to the "numbers warrant" criterion.6 At the top end of the scale, the French-language community has the right to its own, distinct homogeneous French-language schools and the right to control and manage those schools for example, by way of a school board like FrancoSud. - b) Providing the educational facilities that the numbers warrant is particularly important in three scenarios: - i.
-Where enrolment at a French-language school has increased beyond the capacity of the school, given the impacts of overcrowding on the educational experience at a school. - ii.
-A demand for a new Francophone Programming where number warrants. - iii.
-Where the numbers warrant educational facilities in a given community, but the students living in that community must travel to another community to receive French-language education, given the impact of long travel times as a disincentive to enrolling children at French-language schools. - c) The relevant figure to determine the projected enrolment for a French-language school is the number of persons who will eventually take advantage of the contemplated program or facility.
-This figure "can be roughly estimated by considering the parameters within which it must fall the known demand for the service and the total number of persons who potentially could take advantage of the service."7 - d) It would be particularly inaccurate in Southern Alberta to rely on projections based on current enrolment, for at least three reasons: - i.
-FrancoSud is a relatively new school board and many of its schools have been established only for a relatively short period.
-FrancoSud's enrolment has increased more quickly than in its English-language school board counterparts and will likely continue to do so; - ii.
+- c) The relevant figure to determine the projected enrolment for a French-language school is the number of persons who will eventually take advantage of the contemplated program or facility.
+This figure "can be roughly estimated by considering the parameters within which it must fall the known demand for the service and the total number of persons who potentially could take advantage of the service."6 - d) It would be particularly inaccurate in southern Alberta to rely on projections based on current enrolment, for at least three reasons: - i.
+FrancoSud is a relatively new school board and many of its schools have beenestablished only for a relatively short period.
+FrancoSud's enrolment has increased more quickly than in its English-language school board counterparts and will likely continue to doso; - ii.
 The demographic trends in Alberta, mostly due to national and international immigration, have entailed substantial population growth in recent years; and - iii.
 In some communities, the state of current school facilities or the distance required to travel to an existing French-language school discourage enrolment.
 Experience has demonstrated that new French-language school facilities built by FrancoSud have led to increased enrolment.
-The same trend holds true across Alberta and Canada. - e) It is possible to obtain preliminary data regarding part of the potential number of students from
+This same trend holds true across Alberta and Canada. - e) It is possible to obtain preliminary data regarding part of the potential number of students from Statistics Canada by custom order, based on recent Census data.
+FrancoSud has obtained such data for some of its catchment areas. - f) However, Census data underestimates the number of students that could enroll in French- language schools for the following, non-exhaustive, reasons: - i.
+The Census only identifies children with a parent whose first language learned and still understood is French (i.e. persons whose mother tongue is French which is only 1 of the 3 categories of right holders under section 23 of the Charter); - ii.
+The Census does not directly identify children with a parent whose first language is not French but who received their primary education in French, or who have a child whohas received primary or secondary education in French (the other 2 categories of rights holders under section 23 of the Charter); - iii.
+The Census fails to count children who have a parent with two mother tongues (one of which is French); - iv.
+The Census is carried out by household, such that it fails to count children who have a parent whose mother tongue is French where such children live with a parent whose mother tongue is not French;